bc-anaisabel/meta_analysis_climate_restor/README.md

 In this repository you can find:
 - The original [database](/data/Clim_dev_test.csv) with all the studies' information and the second [database](/data/Data_2_for_github.csv) that includes climate values in the [data](/data/) folder
 - The output files including graphs, tables and images for illustration of this project in the [output](/output/) folder
-- R script for data multivariate analysis in the [bin](bin/) folder

 ##